 Stonehenge remains a mystery, despite archaeologists research and informed theories, no one knows exactly why it was built, exactly how it was built, or what it’s purpose was.

-Despite this, tourists flock to see the stone circle to try and decide for themselves if it was a sacrificial site used by druids, a meeting place, temple, or calendar.
+Despite this, tourists from London flock to see the stone circle to try and decide for themselves if it was a sacrificial site used by druids, a meeting place, temple, or calendar.

 Stonehenge itself is just part of a much bigger site with multiple stone circles, Neolithic villages and an informative exhibition on site.